simct/test/review-μ-Transfer_experiment.md

 ![RMSNorm](https://github.com/simct/test/assets/127532891/34223422-3755-487e-9221-c2beaa3cfc15)<br/>
 <a href="https://arxiv.org/abs/1910.07467">RMSNorm</a> is a normalization method that uses the root mean square instead of the mean and standard deviation. <br/>
 $$\bar{a_i}=\frac{a_i}{\mathrm{RMS(a)}}g_i, \text{where } \mathrm{RMS(a)}=\sqrt{\frac{1}{n}\sum_{i=1}^na_i^2}$$ <br/>
-To re-scale the standardized summed inputs, a trainable gain $g_i$ and bias $b_i$ are used.
+To re-scale the standardized summed inputs, a trainable gain $g_i$ and bias $b_i$ were used.
 The gain can be implemented in two forms: a vector gain and a scalar multiplier.
 Similar to projection bias, the use of a trainable gain does not guarantee performance improvement.<br/>
-The results showed that transfer does not occur in any case, vector gain and scalar multiplier, and performance degradation is observed in the models with the largest width.<br/>
+The results showed that transfer does not occur in any case, vector gain and scalar multiplier, and performance degradation was observed in the models with the largest width.<br/>
 On the other hand, using normalized embedding with RMSNorm without a trainable gain did not improve performance, but it was observed that the learning rate transfer was successful.